What is the Urban Core of Honolulu?

 The bounds of the urban core of Honolulu aren't cut and dry.
-Generally, it includes the mixed residential and commercial areas within Kakaako, Ala Moana, Waikiki, and a few surrounding neighborhoods such as Maikiki Heights and Manoa.
+Generally, it includes the mixed residential and commercial areas from downtown Honolulu, Kakaako, Ala Moana, to Waikiki, and a few surrounding neighborhoods such as Maikiki Heights and Manoa.

 Urban core living near downtown Honolulu means you’ll be close to shopping, dining, and potential employment as well.
 People love this area because they can walk to work, ride the bike, or shop and dine all within a few block radius.

 Ala Moana is a bustling residential and retail district on the southern shore of Oahu.
 The golden sand beaches of Ala Moana Beach Park are a popular destination for nearby districts that include Waikiki and Kakaako.
 It's home to some of the most luxurious oceanfront residential towers and also has the Ala Moana Center, the world's largest open-air shopping center.